 What are the study procedures?
 What will my child be asked to do?

+[Consider use of bullet points or a chart or table if this would increase the participants’ understanding of the procedures.]

 [Suggested statement to begin section: “If you give permission for your child to take part in this study, he/she will be asked to ….” or “There are two parts to the research study.
 In the first part your child will be asked to …”]